 3. Maintain product efficiency and values

-4. Boost customer relationships with the brand
+4. Boost customer relationships

-You’re now ready to start increasing your brand equity.
+You’re now ready to start increasing your equity.
 But how do you know if it’s strong or not?
 It seems rather abstract sometimes.
 Fortunately, I’ve tackled this issue in the next section.

 “We should always be ready to explore our positive and negative traits by evaluating our real self from time to time.” – Dr. Prem Jagyasi